 Each updated or amended SIPO will contain an effective date.
-Any changes to this SIPO will be lodged with the Registrar of Financial Service Providers in accordance with the Act.
+Any changes to this SIPO will be available on the Disclose Register schemes register entry at www.disclose-register.companiesoffice.govt.nz.

 7. Useful Definitions

 "Benchmarks" means the asset allocations and indices against which we measure the performance of the relevant Fund/Strategy as outlined in Schedules 1-8 of the SIPO.